 - Political lobbying or legislative activities

-The Foundation will award grants only to organizations that have met all the deadlines for project reporting, follow up and accountability for any previous grants from the Foundation.
+The Foundation will award grants only to organizations that have met all the deadlines for project reporting, follow-up, and accountability for any previous grants from the Foundation.

-Application Instructions for a ReMain Nantucket Grant
+Application Instructions for the ReMain Nantucket Fund grant

 All Applications should include the following: